Adding a checkpoint and test steps

 text next to the checkpoint name.

 Following these steps allows you to write custom tests, augmenting the ones generated by Virtuoso.
-This is the end of the introduction to Virtuoso, next we look at how to Using Virtuoso, starting with Managing projects.
+Learn more on the interactive steps creation process with Live authoring.